 “We’re looking for someone who can write anything well,” says Hurley.
 Ideally, “they’ve worked with reputable companies and done plenty of web content and emails.
 Clients especially want someone with specific experience, like business-to-business.”

 Even with the growing popularity of podcasts and video, she says most of the demand is for written content.
-“There’s some demand for visual and web design, not so much for video and other forms.”
+“There’s growing demand for visual and web design, and increasingly more for video and other forms but writing is still the biggest.”

 Like content strategy, content management—and the skills it requires—can be hard to define.